maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

 ```

-## Breakdown
+### Breakdown

-The first step is to declare the license and solidity version and import all the necessary OpenZeppelin contracts.
+The first step is to declare the license and Solidity version and import all the necessary OpenZeppelin contracts.

 ```solidity
 // SPDX-License-Identifier: MIT